Meta tracking pixel

 Every number traced

-The useful output is not just speed.
-It is a spread with source-page support and visible override history.
+The useful output is a spread with source-page support and visible override history, not a faster spreadsheet.

 Why banks care